 Except when they get their late-game gate upgrade, they can jump instantly to nearby stars without a receiver gate.
 This system is inaccurate however and will sometimes teleport the fleet about two lightyears away from the target.

 Which is still closer than traveling STL all the way.

 The Leviathan-class ships in the sequel are three times the size of Dreadnaughts.
 To put their firepower in perspective, the forward-mounted main guns on Dreadnaughts are turret-mounted on Leviathans.
 Now imagine their main guns.
 Building and maintaining them takes a large chunk of your economy.
 Losing one is a huge blow to any empire, to the point where there's a special achievement for this.

 Leviathans from the Call To Power series.
 They are more powerful than any other unit, but can only move one square per turn, even on roads.

 Toyotomi Hideyoshi in Sengoku Basara, since he's portrayed as a man with the size of a gorilla.
 He's even moreso Mighty Glacier than the Humongous Mecha Honda Tadakatsu, since a lot of his moves involves grappling moves (also Tadakatsu actually has good moving speed due to jets on his back).
-Even moreso in the fighting game spinoff Sengoku Basara X thought the most notable Mighty Glacier would be Church MilitantLove Freak Xavi, the slowest of all characters in the game but one with massive amounts of firepower and love.
+Even moreso in the fighting game spinoff Sengoku Basara X thought the most notable Mighty Glacier would be Badass PreacherLove Freak Xavi, the slowest of all characters in the game but capable of one-shotting bosses with his Limit Break.